Eclairemoy/encrypt-oauth-tokens-python/README.md

 `pip3 install -r requirements.txt`

-Open [http://localhost:5000](http://localhost:5000) with your browser to see the result.
+Run flask to start the server.

+`flask run`

 The Github OAuth callback function can be edited in `app.py`.